zedlopez/ifm/Writing with Inform.md

 ^^{(there is), declaring existence+sourcepart+} ^^{(nobody), testing that no such person exists+sourcepart+} ^^{|nothing: testing that no such thing exists} ^^{descriptions (references to things): existence} ^^{descriptions (references to things): non-existence} ^^{existence: testing that such a thing exists} ^^{non-existence: testing that no such thing exists} ^^{non-existence: starting things out of play} ^^{things+kind+: starting out of play} ^^{out of play}

 "There" is a curious word in English, which mostly refers to some place which is being talked about – but which can sometimes mean the whole world.
-In ^{@Ian Fleming}'s novel "From Russia With Love", a chapter narrating a committee meeting of SMERSH officers in Istanbul ends with one of the Russians saying:
+In ^{@Ian Fleming}'s novel _From Russia With Love_ (1957), a chapter narrating a committee meeting of SMERSH officers in Istanbul ends with one of the Russians saying:

-	There is a man called Bond.
+> There is a man called Bond.

 What does this "there" mean?
 It really just means that Bond exists.
 In fact, he's watching the meeting through a concealed periscope, but the SMERSH general doesn't know that.
 All he is saying is that Bond is out there somewhere, and is not imaginary, or dead.

-Inform also allows "there is" (or "there are") to talk about what exists, or does not.
+Inform also allows `there is` (or `there are`) to talk about what exists, or does not.
 This is especially useful if, for some reason, we don't want to give a name to something.
 For example:

 	There is a door in the Summerhouse.